flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-11-22-Chose-An-Arrows.md

 WE DID IT BOYS, WE BALANCED CHOSE AN ARROWS!

 Unfortunately, this would not make the game good.
 In fact I’m not even sure it’d make the game better.
 It’s a single player game, balance isn’t super important.
 It’s just two games and one of them is harder.
 I don’t really have a point to this one, I just enjoyed playing the game 1,000,000 times in Python.
-I certainly enjoyed it more than playing Chose An Arrows.
+I certainly enjoyed it more than playing Chose An Arrows once normally.

 **Recommend: No**